| Course Information

-St. Petersburg is the second largest city and cultural capitol of Russia.The city is a trove of art and architecture, ranging from cathedrals such as the colorful Church of the Savior on Blood to the State Hermatige Museum and Winter Palace, which contains over 3 million pieces of art.
+, formerly known as Petrograd and Leningrad, is the second largest city and cultural capitol of Russia.The city is a trove of art and architecture, ranging from cathedrals such as the colorful Church of the Savior on Blood to the State Hermatige Museum and Winter Palace, which contains over 3 million pieces of art.
 St. Petersburg is also famous for its turbulent history, arts district, and expansive markets.
+St. Petersburg has also been coined "The Most European City" and "Venice of the North."

 Students will live with Russian families and are provided breakfasts and dinners as part of the homestay arrangement.
 This offers students ample opportunity to practice their language skills and learn more about Russian culture through daily, interpersonal interactions.